Chuck Norris: Subsequent films and internet fame (2000–2005)

 Chuck Norris facts originally started appearing on the Internet in early 2005.
 Created by Ian Spector, they are satirical factoids about Norris.
 Since then, they have become widespread in popular culture.
 The "facts" are normally absurd hyperbolic claims about Norris's toughness, attitude, virility, sophistication, and masculinity.
-Norris has written his own response to the parody on his website, stating that he does not feel offended by them and finds some of them funny, claiming that his personal favorite is that they wanted to add his face to Mount Rushmore, but the granite is not hard enough for his beard.
+Norris wrote his own response to the parody on his website, stating that he did not feel offended by them and found some of them funny, claiming that his personal favorite was that they wanted to add his face to Mount Rushmore, but the granite is not hard enough for his beard.
 At first it was mostly college students exchanging them, but they later became extremely widespread.

-From that point on, Norris started to tour with the Chuck Norris facts appearing on major talk shows, and even visiting troops in Iraq for morale boosting appearances.
+From that point on, Norris started to tour with the Chuck Norris facts, appearing on major talk shows and visiting troops in Iraq for morale boosting appearances.